 Why Should You Learn PHP?

 One of the main reasons learning PHP is a good investment is that the language is easy to use.
-PHP was designed to speed up web development, and so the language has a simple syntax that is great for beginners.
+PHP was designed to speed up web development, so the language has a simple syntax that is great for beginners.
 In addition, because the language is dynamically-typed, there are fewer rules you need to follow to build features using PHP.

 That’s not all!
 Because PHP is so popular, there is also a massive developer community that follows the programming language.
 For you, this means that there are plenty of resources you can take advantage of to help you learn to code.
 This also means that there is no shortage of companies that are looking to hire those skilled in PHP.

-How to Learn PHP
+How to Learn PHP: Step-by-Step Guide

 So, how do you go about learning to code in PHP fast?
 Let’s break down a few steps you should follow to learn how to code in PHP.